top of page

 Here’s where cement grout wins a few points.
 It’s cheaper and easier to work with.
 Epoxy grout sets fast, so it needs an experienced tiler who knows how to handle it before it hardens.

-It takes more skill (and time) to apply epoxy grout properly, which is why it’s usually more expensive — but you’re paying for durability that can last decades.
+It takes more skill (and time) to apply epoxy grout properly.
+This is why it’s usually more expensive — but you’re paying for durability that can last decades.

 Winner: Cement grout for budget jobs, epoxy grout for premium quality.